jwebster2469/ChatGPT-store/README.md

 ### Sourceduty GPTs

-Listed below are `312` custom built GPTs sorted into `22` different categories:
+Sourceduty currently has `312` custom built GPTs sorted and listed below into `22` different categories.

+Some custom GPTs have been reserved for publication planned after OpenAI monetizes the ChatGPT Store.

 #